 The definitions provided in Section 24-33.5-1202, C.R.S., apply to these rules.
 The following additional definitions also apply:

-“Authority Having Jurisdiction” means the Division, Building Department, Fire Chief, Fire Marshal, or other designated official of a county, municipality, special authority, or special district that has code enforcement responsibilities and employs a building inspector or certified fire inspector.
+“Authority Having Jurisdiction (AHJ)” means the Division, Building Department, Fire Chief, Fire Marshal, and/or other designated official of a county, municipality, special authority, or special district that has code enforcement responsibilities and employs a building inspector or certified fire inspector.

+“BHA” means the Behavioral Health Administration, which is a state licensing authority for health facilities.

 “Building Department” means the Building Department (or a contracted third party acting on their behalf) of the Division, authority, county, town, city, or city and county.